Generation X: Music

 Gen Xers were the first cohort to come of age with MTV.
 They were the first generation to experience the emergence of music videos as teenagers and are sometimes called the MTV Generation.
 Gen Xers were responsible for the alternative rock movement of the 1980s and 1990s, including the grunge subgenre.

 Punk rock

 In the mid-to-late 1970s, a new generation of rock bands arose, including the Ramones, Johnny Thunders and the Heartbreakers, and the Dictators in New York City; the Sex Pistols, the Clash, the Damned, and Buzzcocks in the United Kingdom; and the Saints in Australia.
-These acts became recognized as forming the vanguard of "punk rock", which spawned its own subculture and soon became more pervasive worldwide.
-The genre generally took root in local scenes that tended to reject affiliation with the mainstream.
-At first, many punk musicians and fans were not Gen Xers but younger boomers, or Generation Jones.
+These acts were recognized as the vanguard of punk rock, which spawned its own subculture that became more pervasive worldwide.
+The genre generally took root in local scenes that rejected affiliation with the mainstream.
+Many of the first punk musicians and fans were not Gen Xers but younger boomers or Generation Jones.